 7.30am The patrol on Cook duty reports to the kitchen and the rest of the camp starts to get up.

 8:30am Breakfast is served on the main field (or inside if it is raining).
 Everyone eats together, with the Cook patrol serving the food the Orderly patrol laying the tables, and Wash-Up patrol cleaning up.
-A short while after breakfast, Camp patrol will break the flag which is followed by “Time Out In The Trees” – a non-denominational, multi-faith chance to gather together in the camp’s wooded chapel area and share a moment of quiet, music, and reflection as the day begins. .
+A short while after breakfast, the Camp patrol will break the flag which is followed by “Time Out In The Trees” – a non-denominational, multi-faith chance to gather together in the camp’s wooded chapel area and share a moment of quiet, music, and reflection as the day begins. .
 There is then time to tidy the tents ready for tent inspection.

 11.00am Elevenses is served and a Tuck Shop with sweets and chocolate is available.
 Patrol Leader’s Meeting takes place on the veranda, where the Patrol Leaders and Patrol Seconds gather with the Camp Leader to discuss how the teams are doing, the day’s activities, and share news.
 The rest of the morning is available for time to complete patrol duties, try out some activities from the Activity Box, or spend time with your friends old and new.

 1pm The whole camp has a time for rest – a time to chill out, chat together and make friends…

 3pm Afternoon activities begin.
 These will be different depending on the day but might include crafts, games, swimming, aerial runway, trampoline, wheelchair swing, exploring the woodland or dancing on the netball court.
 Swimming is always split into two sessions so that everyone can swim and still be in time to report for their duties.